Goodfellas: Critical response

-According to review aggregator Rotten Tomatoes, 96% of 107 critics have given the film a positive review, with an average rating of 9.00/10.
-The website's critics consensus reads, "Hard-hitting and stylish, GoodFellas is a gangster classic—and arguably the high point of Martin Scorsese's career."
-Metacritic has assigned the film a weighted average score of 91 out of 100 based on reviews from 21 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+According to review aggregator Rotten Tomatoes, 94% of 166 critics have given the film a positive review, with an average rating of 9.00/10.
+The website's critics consensus reads: "Hard-hitting and stylish, GoodFellas is a gangster classic—and arguably the high point of Martin Scorsese's career."
+Metacritic has assigned the film a weighted average score of 92 out of 100, based on reviews from 21 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of A− on a scale of A+ to F.

 In his review for the Chicago Sun-Times, Roger Ebert gave the film a full four stars and wrote, "No finer film has ever been made about organized crime – not even The Godfather."

 In his review for the Chicago Tribune, Gene Siskel wrote, "All of the performances are first-rate; Pesci stands out, though, with his seemingly unscripted manner.
 GoodFellas is easily one of the year's best films."
-Both named it as the best film of 1990.
+Both critics named it the best film of 1990.
 In his review for The New York Times, Vincent Canby wrote, "More than any earlier Scorsese film, Goodfellas is memorable for the ensemble nature of the performances...
 The movie has been beautifully cast from the leading roles to the bits.
 There is flash also in some of Mr. Scorsese's directorial choices, including freeze frames, fast cutting and the occasional long tracking shot.
 None of it is superfluous."

-USA Today gave the film four out of four stars and called it, "great cinema—and also a whopping good time."
-David Ansen, in his review for Newsweek magazine, wrote "Every crisp minute of this long, teeming movie vibrates with outlaw energy."
+USA Today gave the film four stars out of four, and called it, "great cinema—and also a whopping good time".

+David Ansen, in his review for Newsweek magazine, wrote, "Every crisp minute of this long, teeming movie vibrates with outlaw energy."

 Rex Reed said, "Big, rich, powerful and explosive.
 One of Scorsese's best films!
 Goodfellas is great entertainment."

 In his review for Time, Richard Corliss wrote, "So it is Scorsese's triumph that GoodFellas offers the fastest, sharpest 2½-hr. ride in recent film history."